PabloFlores19/sereniy/README.md

 Both of the commands provided above will produce a Serenity starter.test report in the `target/site/serenity` directory.
 Go take a look!

+## To create a pipeline in jenkins

+1. Install docker
+2. docker --version
+3. Go to DockerHub and search Jenkins (no need to sign in)
+4. docker pull jenkins (in terminal)
+5. Create a folder called jenkins_home in Downloads
+6. Create the container:docker run --add-host="localhost:"pc ip" -p 8080:8080 -p 50000:50000 --name jenkins -d -v /path/to/Downloads/jenkins_home:/var/jenkins_home jenkins/jenkins
+7. docker logs -f jenkins
+8. Validate that we have java: docker exec -it bash
+9. Copy admin password from console to localhost:8080 in browser
+10. Install recomended plugins jenkins
+11. Create User
+12. Install HTML publisher: Administrar Jenkins -> Administrar plugins
+13. Global tool configuration